nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Start time cannot be after end time.
 - If the user is currently in list `SCHEDULE`, the command can be shortened to `add`
 - Only one subject can be assigned to a lesson.
-- Only subjects like MATHEMATICS, PHYSICS, BIOLOGY, CHEMISTRY, ENGLISH can be added.
+- Subjects can only be MATHEMATICS, PHYSICS, BIOLOGY, CHEMISTRY or ENGLISH.
   </box>

 Examples: